matt2east/new2017/rebilly-test2/README.md

 2. In your terminal while in the project directory, run the command "node app". <br />

-3. You will see an input form.
+3. In your browser type "http://localhost:3000/".
+You will see an input form.
 Do a search and consume the API. <br />

 For any questions please contact: matt2east(at)gmail(dot)com <br />
 Thanks for the opportunity!